On the stability of solutions to Schr\"{o}dinger's equation short of the adiabatic limit: Stoquastic Hamiltonians

 \section{Stoquastic Hamiltonians}

 So-called stoquastic Hamiltonians are frequently studied in the context of adiabatic quantum computing.
-Typically defined as Hamiltonians $H$ with all real, non-positive off-diagonal matrix elements, stoquastic Hamiltonians are of interest as they do not exhibit a sign problem when attempting to simulate them.
+Typically defined as Hamiltonians $H$ with all real, non-positive off-diagonal matrix elements, stoquastic Hamiltonians do not present a sign problem to Monte Carlo simulations.
 In the math literature, such matrices have numerous names, such as (Hermitian) $Z$-matrices, negated Metzler matrices, or essentially nonpositive matrices.
-It is worth noting, that a broader class of Hamiltonians are still sign-problem free.
+It is worth noting that a broader class of Hamiltonians are still sign-problem free.
 This broader class, which consists of any \textit{balanced} Hamiltonian, those with frustration index zero, was proposed to be a better definition of stoquastic in Ref.~\cite{jarret2018hamiltonian}.
 The same concept has been referred to as Hamiltonians of Vanishing Geometric Phase (VGP) form in Ref.~\cite{Hen2021}.

-Putting aside the confusion that arises from an unfortunate proliferation of definitions, it can unambiguously be stated that for balanced Hamiltonians, the Cheeger ratio $h$ that appears in our bounds can, in turn, be both upper- and lower-bounded by the global spectral gap $\gamma$.
+Putting aside the confusion that arises from an unfortunate proliferation of definitions, it can unambiguously be stated that for balanced Hamiltonians, an appropriate choice of $S$ allows the Cheeger ratio that appears in our bounds can be both upper- and lower-bounded by the global spectral gap $\gamma$.
 This allows us to re-express our results in terms of this more directly physical quantity.
 In particular, the following holds for balanced Hamiltonians ~\cite{jarret2018hamiltonian}: